pk910/PoWFaucet/README.md

 Read the [Faucet Operator Wiki](https://github.com/pk910/PoWFaucet/wiki/Operator-Wiki) to see the installation and configuration instructions.

+You can also find some demo instances with different module combinations here: [Demo Instances](https://github.com/pk910/PoWFaucet/blob/master/docs/demo/README.md)

 # Bugs & Features

 Please feel free to report bugs and add new features via PRs if you like.